KEY PERSONNEL

 Relevant Experience

 Sandy Pedersen is a senior planner for the firm.
-She manages various projects undertaken by PPC and participates in the completion of various types of planning analyses.
-Mrs. Pedersen also has responsibility for the organization and implementation of all community participation programs that are associated with larger regional and community planning projects.
-She concurrently serves as the corporate president for The Pedersen Corporation, the parent company of Pedersen Planning Consultants, and manages the administrative affairs of the firm.
+She manages various projects undertaken by Pedersen Planning Consultants (PPC) and participates in the completion of various types of planning analyses.
+Mrs. Pedersen also has responsibility for the organization and implementation of all community participation programs associated with PPC’s regional and community planning projects.

-Sandy Pedersen has more than 20 years of diverse planning experience associated with regional and community planning.
-Since 1986, she has participated in PPC project assignments in Wyoming, Colorado, Hawaii, the Republic of Palau, the Federated States of Micronesia, and American Samoa.
-Her participation in these projects included fieldwork associated with regional water and wastewater master plans, regional and community land use plans, land use research associated with hazardous waste assessments, and land use administration.
+Sandy Pedersen has over 30 years of diverse planning experience associated with regional and community planning.
+Since joining PPC in 1986, she has participated in project assignments in Wyoming, Colorado, Hawaii, the Republic of Palau, the Federated States of Micronesia, Republic of the Marshall Islands, and American Samoa.

 Home · About Us · Scope of Services & Experience · Personnel